betanyeli/random_challenge/README.md

 - The user must be able to Logout.
 - The user should see a message if their login was successful or not.
 - The User must be able to see the generated random list
-- The user must be able to select an item from the list and see its description

 ## :point_up_2: Non-Functional requirements
 - Responsive WebApp.